mindpool/www.mindpool.io/README.rst

    function (or static method, if you're putting it into an organizing class) that instantiates a page class appropriate for your URL.

 #.
-If your new page can be cached, add the ``@pages.cache`` decorator.
-Cached
+If your new page can be cached, be sure to add the ``caching=True``
-   route methods return a class, not an instance, in order to decrease unnecessary overhead.
-Also, note that the caching decorator has to be right above the function definition (if ``@pages.route`` is directly above the function, ``@pages.cache`` will get swallowed by it and no caching will happen).
+   parameter to the ``@pages.route`` decorator.
+Cached route methods return a class, not an instance (in order to decrease unnecessary overhead), so make sure you're not creating an instance in route functions/methods when you have caching enabled.

 #.
 Add a new page class to ``mindpoolsite.views.pages``, subclassing the
    appropriate parent class, defining the appropriate HTML content (see the